xUser5000/CS-Notes/Computer Networks/Network Layer/IP Addresses.md

 	- 10.0.0.0 - 10.255.255.255/8 (16,777,216 hosts)
 	- 172.16.0.0 – 172.31.255.255/12 (1,048,576 hosts)
 	- 192.168.0.0 – 192.168.255.255/16 (65,536 hosts)
-- Networks may use the private addresses internally internally as they wish but no packets containing these addresses may appear on the internet.
+- Networks may use the private addresses internally as they wish but no packets containing these addresses may appear on the internet.

 ### Mechanism
 - Within the customer premises, every machine has a unique address of the form 10.x.y.z.